taw00/element-rpm/README.md

 # Disclaimer

 I built these for my own use.
-I offer these builds for your own convenience.
+I offer these builds for your own convenience (and have now for a long time).
 If it 'splodes your computer, I am sorry, but buyer beware. :) I am in no way affiliated with the originators of Element—[New Vector Ltd/Element](https://element.io/)—but I do thank them for their wonderful application and the community appreciates their welcoming approach to contributors like myself.

 # Questions or comments&nbsp;.&nbsp;.&nbsp;.

 Contact: **t0dd_at_protonmail.com** or find me at **@t0dd:matrix.org** after you have installed Element!